abhiwand/atk/doc/source/ds_intellij.rst

 Verify the "Python" plugin is enabled in IntelliJ by choosing :menuselection:`File --> Settings`, searching for "Python", and choosing "Plugins" from the pane on the left-hand side.

+These instructions should work with any version of IntelliJ but these instructions were tested with IntelliJ IDEA 13.1.3 Ultimate.

 -----
 Setup
 -----